TheJacksonLaboratory/bestpractices_workshop/conda.md

     contents of *environment.yml*.

 11. Now, try running `conda env create -f environment.yml`.
-Try activating the bestpractices environment and running `python --version`.
+Try activating the `bestpractices_final` (why is this the name?) environment and running `python --version`.
 Try running `pip freeze` to see all the installed packages.
 Everything listed at environment.yml should be there.